Once upon a time, I didn’t think that a flight could be cheaper than a sandwich.

-BUT hey, despite the cloud of negativity and sarcasm that often surrounds Ryanair, it’s perfectly healthy to ask “how bad can it REALLY be?”, (usually while eyeing a 9.99 flight to Mallorca).
+BUT hey, despite the cloud of negativity and sarcasm that often surrounds Ryanair, it’s perfectly healthy to ask “how bad can it REALLY be?”, (usually while eyeing a 9.99 flight to Mallorca or Nuremberg).

 As your reluctant Ryanair expert, here’s what I think: really, Ryanair is fine, but you need to learn how to play by their rules, and that’s what this honest review is all about.

-Click here for my post on cheapest ways to travel around Europe, and be sure to cross-reference your options with the free comparison search engine Omio.
+Looking for alternatives to low cost flights w/ Ryanair?
+Read my post on the cheapest ways to travel around Europe, and be sure to cross-reference your options with the free comparison search engine Omio.